 The moral of the story is simple: don't make inferences from a sample size of one.

-Oh, and perhaps the unnamed dealer in the unnamed blogger's story should take some advice from our chum Graham on how to choose a decent password :-)
+Oh, and perhaps the unnamed dealer in the unnamed blogger's story should take some advice on how to choose a proper password :-)